 What, still has weight?
-Infinity Land Press will publish a new full length work by New Juche in December 2020.
-For details please click here.
+Infinity Land Press will publish The Worm by New Juche in 2021.

 This man became a familiar and welcome element in my environment, and, through the charity of my gaze, took on some preternatural qualities, a kind of object saturation against the foil of the concrete and the grimy arch.
 Especially his face and hands assumed a lambency that began to inspire me.
 This unusual face and these beautiful hands began for me to associate with other distinctive and bewitching elements in that place: crisp swathes of glistening snakeskin, the concentrated reds of hibiscus petals, and the most contrived and corrupting representation of aromatic purity that equatorial nature offers the human senses — the plumeria flower.